Building the New World Within (7) – Two Streams

 When an environment allows the ego to develop to such an extent that it becomes the all-consuming be-all-and-end-all for each individual, amazing illusions are cultivated as a result.
 When there is no longer an emphasis on developing or maintaining the true self, the tendency to seek out and consume empty pleasures may well end up being more than enough for many, as long as there are enough entertainment systems available to consume.
 A search for genuine meaning in life then eventually fades.
 This culminates in the ubiquitous mediocrity we see all around us today.
 Mediocrity has no spirit or vision.
 Mediocrity is an empty vessel.

 In Groundhog Day, a film made in 1993, there were no portable electronic “devices of mass distraction” such as Smartphones, Tablets, laptops and the like.
 In the early ’90s, personal entertainment systems were limited to the popular Sony Walkman and of course television.
 Home computers had limited processing power and the internet was more or less still in its infancy.
 Due to the advantage of free time, Phil Connors still stood a good chance of developing his true inner self further, and he was prompted to do so eventually, through sheer boredom and frustration.
-The point being that in the present day we consume 5 to 10 times as much electronically-delivered content as 10 or 15 years ago, and much of it low quality.
+The point being that in the present day we consume 10 to 20 times as much electronically-delivered content as 10 or 15 years ago (if not more), and much of it low quality.
 This situation is unprecedented in the history of humanity, yet we have no real mechanisms in place for managing it.
 Of course, logically-speaking, just as each and every person is responsible for their own eating habits, they are also responsible for how they consume media and entertainment.
 Human beings need space for self-development and with our free time being taken up by a plethora of distractions, self-development languishes.
 This might explain the infantile and immature actions we witness by “grown-ups” on the internet, a very recent phenomenon.

 Similar to how the overconsumption of unhealthy food can contaminate one’s physical body, the same happens with the psyche with excessive and compulsive consumption of tabloid news, mindless entertainment and narcissism-inducing celebrity and social media, as well as compulsive social networking.
 It’s just that the effects are invisible to the naked eye as opposed to food, but binge-consumption of anything will eventually lead to negative effects one way or the other.
 If we hope to journey out of this morass, we would need to start thinking about decontaminating and cleansing our vessels.